 The Maritime Trades Department (MTD) is a constitutionally mandated department of the AFL-CIO.
 Since its inception, it has given workers employed in the maritime industry and its allied trades a voice in shaping national policy.

-Most important, the port maritime councils have played an important role in educating the American public that a strong and vibrant maritime industry is in the best interests of the United States.
-They have drummed up support for such important programs as the Title XI shipbuilding loan guarantee program, the Jones Act and cargo preference, all of which are instrumental to the survival of a strong U.S.-flag merchant marine and a viable domestic shipbuilding base.
+Most importantly, the port maritime councils have played an indispensable role in educating the American public that a vibrant maritime industry is in the best interests of the United States.
+They have drummed up support for such vital programs as the Title XI shipbuilding loan guarantee program, the Jones Act and cargo preference, all of which are instrumental to the survival of a strong U.S.-flag merchant marine and a viable domestic shipbuilding base.